GeckVel/sudoku-test/README.md

 # Sudoku Board Component

-This is an Angular component that implements a fully functional Sudoku game with validation, different difficulty levels, and a responsive UI.
+An Angular standalone component implementing a 9×9 Sudoku board with validation, varying difficulty levels, and responsive UI.

 ## Features

-- 9x9 Sudoku grid implemented using Angular Reactive Forms
+- **9×9 Grid** using Angular Reactive Forms (nested `FormArray`)
-- Input validation for numbers 1-9 only
+- **Cell Validation**:
+  - Only accepts numbers 1–9 (via `sudokuRangeValidator`)
+  - Checks for duplicate values in rows, columns, and 3×3 boxes
-- Visual feedback for invalid cells
+  - Marks invalid cells with a distinct error state
-- Multiple difficulty levels (Easy, Medium, Hard)
-- Check button to validate the current board state
+- **Difficulty Levels**:
+  - _Easy, Medium, Hard_ buttons fill a random number of valid cells
+  - Pre-filled cells are marked readonly
+- **User Actions**:
-- Reset button to clear the board
+  - **Check**: Validates the entire board for any Sudoku rule violations
+  - **Reset**: Clears all user-editable cells
+- **Responsive Layout**:
-- Responsive design for various screen sizes
+  - Clean design using CSS Grid
+  - Clear borders to delineate 3×3 subgrids

 ## Component Structure